1912 Schoenhut Bonnet head girl doll 15"

 lady circus rider and a ringmaster.
 Also a Chinaman,

-A 53 piece set called Teddy's Adventures in Africa included the portrait spring
+patented.
+A fifty-three piece set called Teddy's Adventures in Africa included the

 Schnickel-Fritz, Mr. Common People doll (a cartoon character by